rajas-walavalkar/aws-cb-redshift-boilerplate/CB-Session-1/README.md

-# aws-cb-redshift-boilerplate
+# aws-cb-redshift-boilerplate : Session 1
-This repository provides a good starting point for Amazon Redshift by giving a complete end to end hands-on activity which you can try out on personal AWS account.
+This folder is the first session which provides a good starting point for Amazon Redshift by giving a complete end to end hands-on activity which you can try out on personal AWS account.
 Follow through the steps mentiooned below carefully to become master of Aamzon Redshift

 ## **INTRODUCTION**